aenarete/aenarete.github.io/solidarity.md

 [Climate Solidarity](https://bunq.me/climatesolidarity)

 ## Solidarity with children who cannot go to school
 Heavy rain and a large flood in Kenya in the last weeks displaced more than 281,000 people.
 Many of them lost everything.
-Now that school starts again, many children cannot go to school, because they need a school uniform, books and to pay the school fees.
+Many children cannot go to school, because they need to pay for books and for the school fees.

-- Family A, they have one child, Michelle - 5 years grade 2.
-She needs a school uniform, books and school fees to go to school at a cost of 400 EUR.

-- Family B has one girl, Rittah - 10 years grade 6.
-Rittah needs a school uniforms, books and school fees for 400 EUR.

-- Family C has one girl, Angela - 8 years in grade 4.
-She needs support with books, a uniform and school fees for 400 EUR

-- Family D has one girl, Rabecca - grade 3, she needs support with school fees, books, a school uniform and transport to school costing 280 EUR.

-In 2024 we received sufficient donations to pay the school fees, but not to pay the other costs, like textbooks, exercise books, colors or crayons, clay soil, pencils, toilet paper(for school), school shoes both sports and black shoes...

 For one time donations, please use the link below and add the message "For school children."